Car Accidents Have a High Risk of Causing Neck and Back Injury

 Of course, if these treatments don't provide sufficient relief, surgery may be the only option left.

-Surgery is often not necessary, but if you’re in debilitating pain for 3 months or more, you may need to consider it as an option.
+Surgery is often unnecessary, but if you're in debilitating pain for three months or more, you may need to consider it as an option.
 One type of minimally invasive spine surgery is intradiscal electrothermal therapy (IDET).
 This surgery cauterizes the fibers around the tear, which helps fuse and kill off painful nerve endings.